henryfaulkner/henry-faulkner.com/cypress/README.md

-# This is meant to be used for notes on our Cypress usage on this project.
+# Notes on Cypress usage on this project.

 ## Start Cypress